 So even though your BAC may be over the “legal limit” by the time a breath test or blood test is administered, it may have been below the legal limit when you were actually driving.

 In most states, driving with a BAC of .08% is an automatic DUI.
-The rising blood alcohol defense works best when your test results are near the legal limit, as following timeline illustrates.
+The rising blood alcohol defense works best when your test results are near this threshold, as the following timeline illustrates.

-In this article, our California DUI lawyers discuss 7 key things to know about the rising blood alcohol defense:
+In this article, our California DUI lawyers discuss the following topics re. the rising blood alcohol (RBA) defense:

 - Additional Reading

-“Rising blood alcohol” is a defense used in some drunk driving charges.
-It results from the fact that it takes time for the body to fully metabolize alcohol.
+“Rising blood alcohol” (RBA) is a defense used in some drunk driving charges.
+It centers on the fact that it takes time for your body to metabolize alcohol.1

-After alcohol consumption, BAC rises rapidly and steadily.
+After drinking, your blood alcohol concentration (BAC) rises rapidly and steadily.
 It continues to do so until it reaches its maximum level or “peak.”
 This peak occurs, on average, 30 to 45 minutes after alcohol is consumed.2

-Depending on your chemistry and circumstances, it can take longer.
-Sometimes it can take two or even three hours for blood alcohol to reach its peak.
-3
+Depending on your chemistry and circumstances, however, it can take longer.
+Sometimes it can take two or even three hours for blood alcohol to reach its peak.3

 This means that if you are below the legal limit when you are pulled over, you may still have a BAC that is “on the rise.”
 By the time a DUI chemical test is performed, your BAC may have crept over the legal limit.